 What is Parliament?

-The Government is organised into a series of Departments which enable it to run the country by putting policy into practice.
-Each Department covers a different area of society, such as Transport or Health and Social Care.
-Every Government Department is scrutinised by a corresponding Parliamentary Select Committee, which is a group of around 11 non-Government MPs.
-Select Committees are one of the main ways that Parliament scrutinises and challenges the Government.
+The government is organised into a series of Ministerial departments which have responsibility for specific policy areas.
+Each department covers a different area of society.
+For example, the Department for Transport or the Department of Health & Social Care.
+Every government department is scrutinised by a corresponding Parliamentary Select Committee, which is a group of around 12 non-government MPs who are selected by their political parties.
+Select Committee membership reflects the party balance in the House of Commons as a whole, meaning that a majority of each Committee will be MPs from the governing party or parties.
 Each Committee has a Chair who is elected by all MPs and is responsible for leading the Committee’s work and setting its agenda.
+Select Committees are one of the main ways that Parliament scrutinises and challenges the government.

-After successfully applying for a three-month internship with the Parliamentary Office of Science and Technology (POST), I was invited to work with the Parliamentary staff who support the work of the Education Select Committee.
-The Education Committee scrutinises the spending, policy, and administration of the Government’s Department for Education.
-It mainly does this via inquiries, which involve meetings with expert witnesses, analysis of written evidence, and visits to key stakeholders.
-Once the committee has completed an inquiry, it publishes its findings in a Report and makes recommendations to the Government.
-The Government do not have to implement the Committee’s recommendations, but they are expected to publish a written response within two-months.
+My Internship After successfully applying for a three-month Policy Internship with the Parliamentary Office of Science and Technology (POST), I was invited to work with the Parliamentary staff who support the work of the Education Select Committee.
+The Education Committee scrutinises the spending, policy, and administration of the Department for Education.
+It mainly does this via inquiries.
+These involve meetings with expert witnesses such as union representatives; visits to key stakeholders such as schools and colleges; and analysis of written evidence, which can be submitted via a ‘Call for Evidence‘ by anyone with an interest in the topic.
+Once the committee has completed an inquiry, it publishes its findings in a Report and makes recommendations to the government.
+The government do not have to implement the Committee’s recommendations, but they are expected to publish a written response within two-months.

-Covid restrictions eased when I started my internship, so I was able to live in London and regularly work from an office which is five minutes from the Houses of Parliament.
-My daily work varied, but often involved analysing written evidence and preparing briefing documents which help Committee Members (MPs) prepare for their weekly Committee meetings where they question Ministers or key stakeholders about matters relating to Education.
+During my internship, I was able to live in London and regularly work from an office which is five minutes from the Houses of Parliament.
+My daily work varied, but often involved analysing written evidence and preparing briefing documents which help Committee Members (MPs) prepare for their weekly Committee meetings where they question government Ministers or key stakeholders about matters relating to Education.
 These meetings are usually streamed live, and recordings of sessions that I helped organise are available here and here.
 Attending the Committee meetings each week was one of my favourite things to do and I learnt so much from listening to the discussions.
-I also attended weekly team meetings with the Chair of the Education Committee, Robert Halfon.
+I also attended weekly team meetings with the Chair of the Education Committee.
 In these meetings, we discussed upcoming Committee sessions, ongoing Committee inquiries, and plans for future work.

 In addition to the work experience, one of the most valuable things about my internship was having a pass to access the Houses of Parliament.
 I made the most of this by regularly eating in the cafeterias and spending time walking around exploring.
-I often stopped to talk to the Parliamentary doorkeepers who were always so friendly and taught me so much about how Parliament works.
+This provided me with numerous informal networking opportunities; for example, I often spoke to the Parliamentary doorkeepers who were always so friendly and taught me so much about how Parliament works.
 I also went on guided tours and attended debates, both of which are open to the public.
 All this enabled me to get to know Parliament, appreciate the beautiful architecture, and learn as much as possible.

 In between work for my internship and getting to know Parliament, I spent the rest of my time in London seeing and doing as much as possible.
 This involved lots of walking and visits to museums, galleries, and law courts.
 I also went on daytrips to Oxford, Cambridge, Bath, Canterbury, and Dover.